TBD9rain/quick_ref/git.md

 ## Reset
-To reset commit (move current branch to previous commit), but remain cached area and working directory of current commit:
+To reset commit (move current branch to previous commit), but remain staging area and working directory of current commit:
 ```
 git reset --soft <commit>
 ```

-To reset commit and cached area, but remain current working directory of current commit:
+To reset commit and staging area, but remain current working directory of current commit:
 ```
 git reset [--mixed] <commit>
 ```

-To reset commit, cached area, and working directory:
+To reset commit, staging area, and working directory:
 ```
 git reset --hard <commit>
 ```